 ABBREVIATIONS, (cont’d.)

+DW-3 - A dedicated, high-capacity channel with a line speed of 155 Mbps.

 DW-12 - A dedicated, high-capacity channel with a line speed of 622 Mbps

-DW-46 - A dedicated, high capacity channel with a line speed of 2.5 Gbps.-
+DW-46 - A dedicated, high capacity channel with a line speed of 2.5 Gbps.

+DW-192 - A dedicated, high-capacity channel with a line speed of 10 Gbps.

 DWDM - Dense Wave Division Multiplexing; optical transport at an OC-48 SONET rate of bandwidth via optical transponders, optical couplers, optical amplifiers and optical regenerators.

+OC-3 (STS-3C) - A high capacity channel for full duplex, synchronous, optic transmission of digital signals on the SONET Standard at a rate of 155.52 Mbps.

-OC-12 - A high capacity channel for full duplex, synchronous, optic transmission of digital signals based on the SONET Standard at a rate of 622.08 Mbps.
+OC-12 (STS-12C) - A high capacity channel for full duplex, synchronous, optic transmission of digital signals based on the SONET Standard at a rate of 622.08 Mbps.

-OC-48 - A high capacity channel for full duplex, synchronous, optic transmission of digital signals based on the SONET Standard at a rate of 2.488 Gbps.- POP - Point of Presence.
+OC-48 (STS-48C) - A high capacity channel for full duplex, synchronous, optic transmission of digital signals based on the SONET Standard at a rate of 2.488 Gbps.

+OC-192 (STS-192C) - A high capacity channel for full duplex, synchronous, optic transmission of digital signals based on the SONET Standard at a rate of 9.953 Gbps.

+POP - Point of Presence.

 SONET - Synchronous Optical Network